 - A park

 With their sheer size and unique attractions, the Oasis-class cruise ships aren’t just worth millions as they’re worth billions of dollars.
-For the exact figures, Harmony of the Seas cost US$199,000 per berth to build.
-Whereas the Symphony of the Stars cost US$196,000 per berth.
+For the exact figures, Harmony of the Seas costs US$199,000 per berth to build.
+In comparison, the Symphony of the Stars costs US$196,000 per berth.
 Both have an overall building cost of US$1.35 billion.

 Conclusion – How Much Does It Cost to Build a Cruise Ship?

 As you can see, no expense was spared in the construction of these magnificent maritime marvels.
 With the high costs involved, investing in a passenger ship is an enormous gamble.
 At times, it is a sink or swim proposition.